pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 - Add Index DDL job
 - Add Foreign Key Constrain DDL job

-We should do add index DDL job first, after index ddl job in `write-reorg`, then start to do add foreign key constrain ddl job.
+We should do add index DDL job first, after index ddl job finish `write-reorg` and ready for public, then start to do add foreign key constrain ddl job.

 ### Drop Table